LukeMathWalker/pavex/docs/guide/dependency_injection/index.md

 ## What is the purpose of dependency injection?

-Let's look at an example: rejecting unauthenticated requests in a middleware.
+Let's look at an example: rejecting unauthenticated requests in [a middleware](../middleware/index.md).

 The desired behavior:

-- If you're logged in, the middleware lets the request through.
+- If the user is logged in, the middleware lets the request through.
-- If you're not, a `401 Unauthorized` response is returned.
+- If the user isn't logged in, a `401 Unauthorized` response is returned.

 --8<-- "doc_examples/guide/dependency_injection/user_middleware/project-middleware_def.snap"

 The middleware logic doesn't care about _how_ authentication is performed.
-It only cares about the result: are you authenticated or not?
+It only cares about the result: is the user authenticated or not?

 **The contract is data-driven**: as long as the outcome of the authentication process doesn't change (i.e. the `User` type) the middleware will work as expected and doesn't need to be modified.